-4 Unexpected Reputation Management Tips for Crisis Communication Professionals
+4 Reputation Management Tips for Crisis Communication Pros

 As digital technology has evolved to make our lives easier in countless ways, there is one area in which innovations such as social media and live-streaming video have created incredible challenges: corporate reputation management.

 Today, the frequency of high-profile corporate crises is higher than ever.
 In the last 10 years, the number of headline-making crises in a given year has risen by more than 80 percent for corporations.

 When a negative incident occurs at your organization, you can bet it’s going to make the rounds on internet news and social media sites with incredible speed.
 This makes it challenging to effectively manage your company’s reputation, particularly if it operates in a high-profile industry or deals directly with consumers.

 A negative news story, damaging video, harsh customer review, or employee slip-up could be shared and commented on hundreds or even thousands of times before your organization is even aware of it.
 And by the time this type of story has made the rounds online, it’s too late for your team to effectively respond in a way that will protect the company’s reputation.